-I round a corner into town square, and the sunlight blinds me.
+I round a corner into town square and sunlight blinds me.

 I stop and look up in an attempt to see past the light.
-Instead, my vision is flooded by the tangerine fresco of the second-floor cafe balcony above me.
+Instead, my vision is flooded by the orange fresco of the second-floor cafe balcony above me.